Skip to main content

 Calcrux vs other cart abandonment calculators

-Most abandoned cart calculators print a rate or a single lost-dollar figure and stop there.
+Most abandoned cart calculators print a rate or a single lost-revenue figure and stop there.
 We benchmark the rate, value the loss, and project the recovery you can actually capture.

 Cart abandonment rateManual